miller-me/lab-resources/Bulk_RNASeq_DifferentialExpression/Step_1_QualityTrimming.md

 You will see output in your command line as this progresses, and you won’t be able to do anything in this window for the time being, but *do not close it*.
-For reference, running `fastqc` on 4 files about 1.7GB each took roughly 18 minutes.
+With 16 threads, this should only take a few minutes.
 Once your `fastqc` has finished, you should confirm that you see `.html` files for your input files in your `results` directory.
 There will also be `.zip` files, which contain the graphs in the `.html` reports as individual files, as well as the data files used to generate the `.html` reports.
 You can ignore these `.zip` files for now.

 #### Export and view your fastqc results